Christopher Williams (astronaut)

-Christopher Leigh Williams is an American medical physicist and NASA astronaut.
-Selected in 2021, Williams is scheduled to fly on his first mission aboard Soyuz MS-28 in November 2025, serving as a flight engineer and member of Expedition 74 on the International Space Station.
-He is expected to spend approximately eight months aboard the station, contributing to various scientific investigations and technology demonstrations.
-Before joining NASA, Williams worked at Harvard Medical School, Brigham and Women's Hospital, and the Dana–Farber Cancer Institute, where he led efforts in MRI-guided radiation therapy for cancer treatment.
-He holds a Ph.D. in physics from the Massachusetts Institute of Technology and is board-certified in medical physics.
+Christopher Leigh Williams (born October 23, 1983) is an American medical physicist and NASA astronaut.

+Williams holds a Ph.D. in physics from the Massachusetts Institute of Technology.
+Board-certified in medical physics, he has worked at Harvard Medical School, Brigham and Women's Hospital, and the Dana–Farber Cancer Institute, where he led efforts in MRI-guided radiation therapy for cancer treatment.

+NASA selected Williams to be an astronaut in 2021.
+He flew aboard the International Space Station on his first mission: serving as a flight engineer contributing to scientific investigations and technology demonstrations for Expedition 73/74.
+He traveled to the space station aboard Soyuz MS-28 in November 2025 and returned in July 2026.

 Early life and education

-Williams was born in New York City on October 23, 1983, and considers Potomac, Maryland his hometown.
+Williams was born in New York City on October 23, 1983, and considers Potomac, Maryland, his hometown.
 He graduated from Montgomery Blair High School in Silver Spring, Maryland in 2001, and earned a Bachelor of Science degree in physics from Stanford University in 2005.
 He received a Ph.D. in physics from the Massachusetts Institute of Technology (MIT) in 2012, where his research focused on astrophysics and radio cosmology.

 As a graduate student at MIT, Williams was awarded the Bruno Rossi Fellowship and a Ford Foundation Predoctoral Fellowship in 2006.
 He received the American Astronomical Society’s Beth Brown Memorial Award in 2009.
 His doctoral research involved developing radio telescope instrumentation and data processing techniques to study the early universe.
 He was part of the team that built the Murchison Widefield Array, a low-frequency radio telescope in Western Australia designed to observe the epoch of reionization.
 His dissertation, titled Initial Exploration of 21-cm Cosmology with Imaging and Power Spectra from the Murchison Widefield Array, was supervised by astrophysicist Jacqueline Hewitt.

 Career

 During high school and college, Williams worked at the United States Naval Research Laboratory in Washington, D.C., where he studied supernovae using the Very Large Array radio telescope.
 He also volunteered as an emergency medical technician and firefighter with the Rockville Volunteer Fire Department in Montgomery County, Maryland.

-Following his doctoral work, Williams completed residency training at the Harvard Medical Physics Residency Program in 2015.
+After his doctoral work, Williams completed residency training at the Harvard Medical Physics Residency Program in 2015.
 He later joined the faculty at Harvard Medical School as an assistant professor and clinical physicist.
 He worked in the Department of Radiation Oncology at Brigham and Women's Hospital and the Dana–Farber Cancer Institute, where he served as lead physicist for the institute’s MRI-guided adaptive radiation therapy program.
 His research focused on developing new image guidance techniques for cancer treatment.

 In 2017, Williams received the Brigham Research Institute Innovator Award for his contributions to radiation oncology.
 He is a member of the American Association of Physicists in Medicine.